itsxwang/software-development/Backend/Databases/SQL/MySQL/keysAndConstraintsInMySQL.md

         - WIth alter:  `ALTER TABLE table_name ADD FOREIGN KEY (column_name) REFERENCES table_name2 (column_name2);`

     - Drop foreign key: `ALTER TABLE table_name DROP FOREIGN KEY constraint_name;`
         - `constraint_name` is the name of the foreign key constraint you want to remove.
-If you not know the constraint name, you can use `SHOW CREATE TABLE table_name;` to see the table definition, this definition is used to create table.
+If you not know the constraint name, you can use `SHOW CREATE TABLE table_name;` to see the table definition, this definition was used to create table.

 ---
 ## Show key related details